coverclock/com-diag-hazer/README.md

 will remove the UDP return route.
 (This mechanism was inspired by a similar one used by SIP to route RTP packets via UDP to VoIP phones.)

-Note that the UDP stream is not encrypted, nor is the source of the datagrams authenticated, so this mechanism is not secure.
-It should be.
-I'm pondering how best to accomplish that.
-Probably DTLS.

 ### Hardware

 Although Tumbleweed has been implemented using the Ardusimple SimpleRTK2B